thilakragav/AI-based-mental-health-chatbot/README.md

 ```

 ## Functions
-- Register, Login, and Continue as a Guest (For privacy reasons)
+- Register, Login, and Continue as a Guest
 - Chat with the chatbot
 - Select a specific topic
 - Conduct a mental health test
 - Mindfulness Exercises
 - Journalling for manual tracking
-- SOS Hotline (Only Malaysia)
+- SOS Hotline
 - Edit profile

 ## Technical Domain
 - Create using Python
 - Flask for the Web
-- SQLAlchemy for Database
 - Bootstrap for the UI
 - TensorFlow and NLTK for the machine learning model
 - Other Library like Flask-login, Flask-bcrypt

 ## Screenshots